steve8708/compylr/README.md

 ![Compilr](http://i.imgur.com/sgvfBB7.png)

 Compiles angular apps for rendering on any backend, regardless of language or platform.
 Server side rendering, full angular expression support, 100% SEO comparible, client/server route logic sharing, and environment agnostic state persistence.

-Maximum performance, minimal load times, optimal development efficiency, 100% SEO support.

 Build apps that load fast and feel amazing.

 ## Purpose
-* Write your angular app, auto compile to your backend, never think about SEO again.
-* Maximum performance (don't run a bunch of frontend-specific code just to render your templates for faster loadtimes and SEO)
+* Simplicity: you write your angular app, let Compilr do the rest
+* Maximum performance
+* Minimal pageload times
 * Backend agnostic

 ## How it works